Derwent Hall Caine: Biography

 Caine was the younger son of British novelist Hall Caine and his wife, Mary Chandler.
 He was born at Keswick in Cumberland, and so derived his name from nearby Derwent Water.
 He was a sensitive child with asthma, and attended St Cyprian's School in Eastbourne for his health.
 He became an actor, making his stage debut in 1906 in his father's adaptation of his novel, The Bondman.

 His father went to the United States to encourage American involvement in World War I and had dramatic interests there.
 In 1915, Derwent Caine sailed to America to look after those interests.
 Although declared unfit for active service, he was nearly prevented from travelling because of a change of rules.

 In America, he starred in The Crusher (1917) with Danish actress Valda Valkyrien at the Wharton Studios in Ithaca, New York, as well as three films made by the Arrow Film Corporation.
 These were The Deemster (which had been written by his father), a version of Crime and Punishment by Dostoyevsky, and the propaganda film Huns Within Our Gates.

-Back in England, with his brother Gordon, he founded the publishing house The Reader's Library.
+Back in England, with his brother Gordon, he founded the publishing firm named The Readers Library Publishing Company Ltd. The firm was "arguably the first in Britain to specialise in novelizations of films".

 In 1929, he stood for parliament as Labour candidate for Liverpool, Everton and was returned as Member of Parliament.
 In January 1931, he was charged with dangerous driving after colliding with a taxi in the early hours of the morning in Trafalgar Square, injuring the four taxi passengers (an army Major in the Scots Guards, his wife and two friends).
 Caine was subsequently acquitted.

 When the Labour government collapsed in 1931, he carried on supporting Ramsay MacDonald as a National Labour MP.
 Hall Caine was the only sitting National Labour MP to be opposed by the Conservatives at the 1931 general election.
 He lost his seat to Frank Hornby, and finished bottom of the poll.
 At the same election, his elder brother, Gordon, was elected Conservative member for East Dorset.

 He was knighted in 1935 and made a baronet in 1937.

 Caine was reportedly engaged to the racing driver and actress Paddy Naismith.
 He sired at least three children out of wedlock, and one of them, Elin, was adopted by Caine's parents as their own daughter in 1912.
 He died in Miami, Florida, aged 80.